-Market practice and regulatory requirements for managing funding and liquidity risk are evolving internationally as a result of the global financial crisis and subsequent "Basel III" initiatives announced by the BCBS.
+Market practice and regulatory requirements for managing funding and liquidity risk are evolving internationally as a result of the global financial crisis and subsequent "Basel III" initiatives announced by the Basel Committee on Banking Supervision (BCBS).
 As a member of the BCBS, APRA is issuing new prudential standards based on the BCBS minimum standards and implementation timetable.
-The new APRA standards will govern liquidity requirements at the banking group and Australian ADI licence levels, with potential for other offshore jurisdictions in which the Group operates having additional specific requirements for local banking operations.
+The new APRA standards will govern liquidity requirements at the banking group and Australian banking licence levels, with potential for other offshore jurisdictions in which the Group operates having additional specific requirements for local banking operations.

-The Basel III reforms introduce a LCR and NSFR as minimum requirements for liquid asset holdings and long-term funding of assets respectively.
+The Basel III reforms introduce a Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) as minimum requirements for liquid asset holdings and long-term funding of assets respectively.
 Due to the limited availability of "Basel III" qualifying liquid assets in Australia, implementation of the LCR locally will include the provision of a Committed Liquidity Facility by the RBA which will ensure the liquidity of other approved assets under stress conditions, with additional cost, and qualify them for the regulatory liquid asset buffer.